Cheese-S/Cheese-S.github.io/_pages/project.md

 - A MERN stack application that enables users to not only create and share their comics/stories but also engage with their communities.
     - **Backend Developer & Deployment**
-      - Solely responsible for the design and implementation of the backend.
+      - Solely responsible for the design and implementation of the RESTful backend api.
       - Deployed both frontend and backend on an AWS EC2 instance using NGNIX Reverse Proxy Server.

 ### [Xeno](https://xeno-dec54.web.app/menu.html)